twhalsema/walman/README.md

 # Walman
 ## Overview
-<b>Walman</b> is a python script which stores information about Oracle wallets in a database and uses that information to generate wallet files, populate them with credentials pulled from 1password.com, and deploy those wallets to desired locations.
+<b>Walman</b> is a python script which stores information about Oracle wallets in a database and uses that information to generate Oracle wallet files, populate them with credentials pulled from 1password.com, and deploy those Oracle wallets to desired servers/directories.

-In addition to <b>Walman</b> itself - Ansible files, other automations, and documentation - are provided to allow you to test the program with sample data/credentials.
+In addition to <b>Walman</b> itself, a [Walman Demo](https://github.com/twhalsema/walman/edit/main/README.md#walman-demo) (Ansible files, other automations, and documentation) is provided to allow you to test the program with sample data/credentials.

 ## Glossary
 The following terms will be used throughout this document.